 12351 Kuykendahl Road

 Houston, TX 77090

 The familiar saying “everything is bigger in Texas” is altogether appropriate for the Texas-sized North Houston Skate Park.
-Featuring 78,000 square feet of skate surface, this competition-scale park is easily the largest skatepark in America until last year.
+Featuring 78,000 square feet of skate surface, this competition-scale park was the largest skatepark in America until last year.
 That’s when Lauridsen Skatepark in Des Moines Iowa opened with 88,000 square feet.
 Nevertheless, North Houston’s skate park is worth your visit.
-After all, it has an incredible 12-foot vertical ramp and prominent bowl shaped like the State of Texas.
+After all, it has an incredible 12-foot vertical ramp and has a bowl shaped like the State of Texas.
 What’s more are backyard-style pools, a full pipe and a whole lot more.
 If you come, it’s located about 15 miles from the center of downtown Houston.

 Shaw Millennium Park

 Although the new Lauridsen Skatepark is North America’s largest, Canada’s Shaw Millennium Skate Park isn’t far behind.
 In fact, this mega park located in Calgary is said to be North America’s largest skatepark for skateboarding and inline skating.
 Also holding the distinction of being Canada’s largest free outdoor skatepark, Shaw Millennium offers 75,000 square feet of skateable area.
 This mega-park has distinct sections for beginners, intermediate and expert riders.
 You can find a shallow bowl in the beginner section, along with a bathtub bowl and Clover bowl in the others.
 This park is west of downtown but a Calgary CTrain light rail route runs right through it.
 Oh, and you don’t have to worry about park hours as it’s open 24/7.